-The Government has introduced a number of measures to improve gender equality.
+The UK Government has introduced a number of measures to improve gender equality.
 These include bringing forward world-leading gender pay gap reporting legislation, introducing shared parental leave, and providing a £5million fund to increase opportunities for people returning to work after time out for caring responsibilities.

 The toolkit can be found and downloaded here: http://www.womensbusinesscouncil.co.uk/maca